bslockhart/Brians-Employee-Tracker/README.md

 ### Acceptance Criteria:
 * GIVEN a command-line application that accepts user input
 * WHEN I start the application
 * THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
-Done
 * WHEN I choose to view all departments
 * THEN I am presented with a formatted table showing department names and department ids.
-Done
 * WHEN I choose to view all roles
 * THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role.
-Done
 * WHEN I choose to view all employees
 * THEN I am presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to.
-Done
 * WHEN I choose to add a department
 * THEN I am prompted to enter the name of the department and that department is added to the database.
-Done
 * WHEN I choose to add a role
 * THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database.
-Done.
 * WHEN I choose to add an employee
 * THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database.
-Done
 * WHEN I choose to update an employee role
 * THEN I am prompted to select an employee to update and their new role and this information is updated in the database.
-Done

 ### Delivarables
 * Your GitHub repository containing your application code.